johndcobb/johndcobb.github.io/README.md

 # Website

 ```
-This website is based heavily of the original designed of Dominik Moritz,
+This website is based heavily off the original designed by Dominik Moritz,
 https://github.com/domoritz/domoritz.github.io.
 ```